 Tax extensions are available to anyone who needs extra time to file, but it does not apply to payment deadlines.
 Submit the proper forms before April 15th to get a filing extension with help from TurboTax in this video on annual tax filing.

 Hello, I’m Nick from TurboTax with some helpful information for taxpayers in need of a little extra time filing their tax return.

 There may be a tax year when you can't just get that return finished by the April deadline.
 Luckily, the IRS offers automatic extensions of time to file all types of tax returns.

 For most personal returns, the filing deadline for tax returns is April 15 of each year.
 The federal tax filing deadline for individuals has been extended to May 17, 2021.
-By filling out form 4868 and mailing it to the IRS by April 15th, you can get an extra six months to file your tax return without incurring penalties.
+By filling out form 4868 and mailing it to the IRS by April 15th, you can get extra time to file your tax return without incurring penalties.

 It is important you don't confuse an extension of time to file with an extension of time to pay your taxes.